Cold Standby Configuration and Switchover

 The Supervisor Desktop Service (SDS) server that supports the Resource Management Console (RMC) has no inherent High Availability (HA) capability.
 Loss of the SDS server requires recovery of the service or machine, or a redundant SDS installation with the same configuration as the existing SDS installation (that is, it must point to the same Configuration Server, Stat Server(s), and TServer(s)), and with the same permission structure.

 If you transfer from one SDS server to another, you must update the RMC.properties file in Advisors/conf to point to the new SDS instance.
-Instructions are available in the Deploying SDS and RMC section of the Performance Management Advisors Deployment Guide.
+Instructions are available in the Deploying SDS and RMC section of the Pulse Advisors Deployment Guide.

 If your Advisors deployment uses RMC, Genesys strongly advises you to install the Advisors Web services component into the Advisors Platform instance where the administration workbench is installed because RMC uses objects in both the workbench and in the Web services.
 RMC cannot connect to both sets of objects if the workbench and Web services are on different servers.